confluentinc/confluent-kafka-python/examples/fips/README.md

 #### Referencing FIPS provider in OpenSSL

-As mentioned earlier, you can dynamically plug the FIPS module generated above into OpenSSL by putting the FIPS module into the default OpenSSL module folder.
+As mentioned earlier, you can dynamically plug the FIPS module built above into OpenSSL by putting the FIPS module into the default OpenSSL module folder (only when installing from source).
 For default locations of OpenSSL on various operating systems, see the SSL section of the [Introduction to librdkafka - the Apache Kafka C/C++ client library](https://github.com/confluentinc/librdkafka/blob/master/INTRODUCTION.md#ssl).
 It should look something like `...lib/ossl-modules/`.

 You can also point to this module with the environment variable `OPENSSL_MODULES`.
 For example, `OPENSSL_MODULES="/path/to/fips/module/lib/folder/`